Bring the Adventure Home | 1871 Club Print Membership Now Only $35 - Delivered Right to Your Door, Subscribe Today

 • Magnetic strip closing can make it difficult to fill alone

 If you need a day cooler to bring with you to the beach, lake, or sports field, this Yeti soft cooler is the one to get.
 The redesigned Yeti Hopper now has a wide opening to make packing a breeze.
 The strong magnets and quick-release buckle keep the cooler closed and able to withstand being moved around without opening.
-Perfect to throw over your shoulder and go.
+It's perfect to throw over your shoulder and go.

-Best Medium-Sized Hard Cooler: Yeti Tundra 45 Hard Cooler
+Best Hard Cooler: Yeti Tundra 45

-Best Medium-Sized Hard Cooler
+Best Hard Cooler

 Specs